 Dr. Pisters is a member of more than two dozen national organizations and currently serves or has served in leadership positions on the advisory boards of numerous others, including several for the National Cancer Institute.
 He is on the editorial board of the Journal of Clinical Oncology and Surgery and serves as a reviewer for multiple others.
 His own research, focused on sarcomas, GI cancers and other malignancies, has resulted in nearly 400 peer-reviewed and additional articles, book chapters, teaching aids and other publications.

 Margaret Spellings is the President and CEO of Texas 2036, a nonprofit organization building long-term, data-driven strategies to secure Texas’ prosperity through our state’s bicentennial and beyond.
 She served in the George W. Bush Administration both as Assistant to the President for Domestic Policy in the White House and as US Secretary of Education.
-She has also been the President of the Bush Presidential Center in Dallas and the CEO of the US Chamber of Commerce in addition to running her own successful public policy consulting firm in Washington, DC.
+She has also been the President of the Bush Presidential Center in Dallas and the CEO of the US Chamber of Commerce Foundation in addition to running her own successful public policy consulting firm in Washington, DC.
 She most recently served as the President of the University of North Carolina System.
 She is a graduate and distinguished alumna of the University of Houston.